tefdara/Wavecraft/README.md

 ## License

-`wave_craft.py` is licensed under the MIT License.
+`Wave Craft` is licensed under the MIT License.
 See the `LICENSE` file for more details.